dgraph-io/dgraph/contrib/embeddings/aws-lambda-transformer/README.md

 $ serverless deploy --aws-profile dgraph
 ```

+If we build an arm64 docker image (on Mac without forcing the platform), then the lambda must be configured with
+- architecture: arm64
+else, if we build the docker image for platform linux/amd64, then set
+- architecture: x86_64

 _Note_: In current form, after deployment, your API is protected by an API key.